|Front Office biographies

 Mike Swanson, Vice President-Communications & Broadcasting

-In his 36th season of Major League baseball in 2014, Mike Swanson is in his eighth season as the Royals Vice President-Communications & Broadcasting.
+In his 37th season of Major League baseball in 2015, Mike Swanson is in his ninth season as the Royals Vice President-Communications & Broadcasting.
 Known as "Swanee", he has now had the good fortune to work in the front office for a World Series Champion in each league.
 He returned to Kansas City prior to the 2007 season after nine years with the Arizona Diamondbacks as Senior Director of Public Relations, a stint that included Arizona's World Series title in 2001.

-This past January, he was invited to speak at the Major League Baseball Rookie Career Development Program in Leesburg, Va., becoming the first club PR representative to serve on a panel in the 23-year history of the program.
+The last two years, he has been invited to speak at the Major League Baseball Rookie Career Development Program in Leesburg, Va., becoming the first club PR representative to serve on a panel in the 24-year history of the program.
 In 2002, Swanson earned the prestigious Robert O. Fishel Award for Public Relations Excellence.
 The award, named after the long-time baseball executive, goes to the "Active, non-uniformed representative of Major League Baseball whose ethics, character, dedication, service, professionalism and humanitarianism best represents the standards propounded by Robert O. Fishel."
 The honor came two years after he served as the Public Relations liaison for the MLB All-Star squad that played an eight-game series in Japan in November, 2000.

 Prior to his start-up role with the Diamondbacks, Swanee had a similar experience with the Colorado Rockies, joining their staff in 1992, a year before they played their first game.
 He has also worked in public relations with the San Diego Padres.